 He said, “It makes me feel good to know that in the future, if the land is sold, there won’t be condos going up on it.
 It’ll be cows, not condos.”

-You can make a gift to one of PEC’s conservation funds, which support land conservation in specific priority areas, by contacting Doug Larson at (540) 347-2334 ext 7000 or email@example.com.
+You can make a gift to one of PEC’s conservation funds, which support land conservation in specific priority areas, by contacting Director of Advancement Nora Seilheimer at email@example.com or (434) 977-2033 x7008.